Dodge Charger (2006): Recalls

 9,688 2011 and 2012 Dodge Charger police vehicles were recalled for overheated lighting harness connector causing low beams to fail, and an overheated power distribution center could result in a loss of the vehicle's anti-lock braking and stability control systems.

 On May 7, 2012, a recall announcement was made by the National Highway Traffic Safety Administration (NHTSA) regarding loss of anti-lock brakes and stability control as a result of an overheated fuse in the PDC.
 This failure could lead to loss of vehicle control, which increases crash risk.
 Over 127,350 Chrysler 300s and Dodge Chargers were recalled.

 In March 2024, Stellantis issued a voluntary recall on Dodge Charger and Chrysler 300 cars, between model years 2018 to 2021, the recall affected more than 284,000 cars.
 The recall relates to the side curtain airbag inflators, that some of the modules could rupture and send shrapnel pieces into the vehicle, injuring the occupants.

 Police Package/Pursuit

 The Dodge Charger Pursuit, originally called the Dodge Charger Police Package until 2010, is the police car variant of the Dodge Charger.
-The vehicle, alongside the Dodge Durango Pursuit, is intended to compete with the Ford Police Interceptor and the Chevrolet 9C1.
+The vehicle, alongside the Dodge Durango Pursuit, was intended to compete with the Ford Police Interceptor and the Chevrolet 9C1.
 It was introduced alongside the sixth generation Charger at the 2005 New York International Auto Show, entered production alongside the civilian model the following year, and was in production until 2024.
 Its design is mostly shared with the civilian Charger.

 The Charger Pursuit is primarily marketed to and used by law enforcement agencies in the United States, Canada, and Mexico.
 Some agencies outside North America have also purchased the Charger, including those in Chile, the Czech Republic, Bahrain, Kuwait, Lebanon, Saudi Arabia, and the United Arab Emirates.